jashezan/Learning-JAVA/Didn't Understand.md

-### These are the topics that i didn't understand / Understand but Need details
+### These are the topics that i didn't understand / Understood but Need details
 - [ ] 01.
 Byte conversion diagram.
 - [ ] 02.
 What does "exit code 0" mean.
 - [ ] 03.
 Multi-line comment v/s documentation comment.